Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/testing/testing_scope_netcore.md

 Unit testing is an automated test method where software tests are focused on testing small units of a system individually without any external dependencies.

-The purpose of unit tests is identify and ensure the unit under test adhere to requirements either functional or non-functional, while ensuring future changes to the system does not break the expected behavior unintentionally.
+The purpose of unit tests is identify and ensure the unit under test adhere to requirements either functional or non-functional, while ensuring future changes to the system does not break the expected behaviour unintentionally.

 ### Component Tests

 Component testing is a variation of Integration Tests where only internal component integration is covered, any external dependencies must be mocked.

-Component Integration Tests focus only in the behavior of integrated units within the component, component tests are not focused on individual behaviors contained within each component, but more the behavior visible outside it.
+Component Integration Tests focus only in the behaviour of integrated units within the component, component tests are not focused on individual behaviours contained within each component, but more the behaviour visible outside it.

 When want to identify a chain of events triggered by an operation, if a successful command makes call to the right dependencies(mocked), the input data flows through the layers and are forwarded to the dependencies correctly.